null-machine/limbus-company-roll-analyzer/index.md

 If one wishes to attempt to future-proof their unit choices, this is not a bad place to start.
 Regardless, please recognize that all tier lists, including this one, are generalizations.
 Cases that favour units of lower tiers will always exist, especially when it comes to playing around sin resources and type weaknesses.

+Please note that the writeups are geared towards experienced players.
+New players will still be able to use the rankings as a reroll or banner guide.

 **What this isn't:**
 - A mirror dungeon tier list.
 Animation speeds and performance in undertuned stages with arbitrary artifacts play absolutely no role in any of these rankings.
 - An autobattle tier list.
 Knowing how to redirect clashes, cancel enemy actions, pace skill pools and manipulate skill order within a turn is critical for maximizing certain identities.